+These services employ a total of 280 people.
 In 2008, the total costs of these services amounted to 3.7 million euro.

-Telephone assistance in crisis
+Telephone crisis assistance

-Telephone assistance in crisis is a field-based service provided for a temporary period of time to persons in a situation endangering their life or health or in another difficult situation, which they are unable to temporarily resolve on their own.
-Professional staff is contacted by telephone, and thus there is no direct contact between the client and the professional counsellor.
+Telephone crisis assistance is a field-based service provided for a temporary period of time to persons in a situation endangering their life or health or in another difficult situation, which they are unable to temporarily resolve on their own.
+Professional staff are contacted by telephone, and thus there is no direct contact between the client and the professional counsellor.
 This service is provided free of charge.